sSelmann/Story_protocol/monitoring/story_metrics.md

 *cometbft_consensus_missing_validators_power*

 It measures the total voting power (stake) of validators that are absent in the network consensus process with the chain_id=“iliad-0”.This metric indicates the total amount of consensus power (in terms of stake) that has been lost due to the absence of certain validators.
 It is crucial to assess the impact that the absence of these validators has on the security and stability of the network, as more absent voting power can weaken the consensus of the blockchain.
-Value: total voting power (stake) of validators who are absent in the consensus process in the network
+Value: total voting power (stake) of validators who are absent in the consensus process in the network.
 ![image](https://github.com/user-attachments/assets/a98e5ffa-6428-4a15-ba04-3e6e53211659)

 ## Validator Set Updates